How to Negotiate a Credit Card Debt Settlement

 You can join their ranks.
 It isn't normal to spend your life buried under this kind of burden.

 Third, before you consider a credit card debt negotiation, I'm going to assume that you've attempted techniques such as the snowball and the snowflake, which can help reduce balances and free up cash flow quickly by prioritizing your repayment schedule in certain ways.

 Finally, as we dive into this topic, you need to be prepared for the possibility that your credit card company may not be willing to entertain or negotiate a credit card debt settlement.
-If this happens, it's time to seriously consider discussing your options with a bankruptcy attorney.
-In some situations, it's far easier to rebuild your personal balance sheet after having your liabilities discharged by a judge, the sooner the better.
+If this happens, it's time to consider discussing your options with a bankruptcy attorney.
+In some situations, it's far easier to rebuild your personal balance sheet after having your liabilities discharged by a judge, the sooner, the better.
 A common mistake I see is well-meaning individuals draining accounts like a 401(k) or Roth IRA in an attempt to save themselves from such a fate.
-This can be incredibly foolish since those accounts are often beyond the reach of creditors in a bankruptcy proceeding, meaning that, if you leave them intact, it's possible you could walk out of the courthouse debt-free with your retirement funds still generating dividends, interest, and rents.
+It can be incredibly foolish since those accounts are often beyond the reach of creditors in a bankruptcy proceeding, meaning that, if you leave them intact, it's possible you could walk out of the courthouse debt-free with your retirement funds still generating dividends, interest, and rents.

 What Is a Credit Card Debt Settlement and Why Would a Credit Card Company Agree to One?